watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

   For these reasons, this architecture is designed to provide comprehensive management of SRv6 SFC.

+* Simplicity: no SFC Proxies, so that reduces nodes and address resources consumption.
-* Simplicity: network complexity increases an operating cost.
+  Network complexity increases an operating cost.
   In general, if a network uses a variety of protocols, the cost of operations such as design, building, monitoring, and troubleshooting increases.
   A complex FP can be a cause of increasing latency.
   In architectures that use SFC proxy, the overhead of forwarding may increase than without proxy due to the extra header manipulation.